-As one of the lesser-known Nordic symbols, the Web of Wyrd is a symbol in Norse mythology that represents the interconnectedness of past, present and future.
+The Web of Wyrd is a lesser-known Nordic symbol in Norse mythology that embodies the concept of interconnectedness between the past, present, and future.

-According to the myth, the Web of Wyrd was woven by the Norns/Nornir, the Shapers of Destiny in Norse mythology.
+According to Norse myth, the Web of Wyrd was intricately woven by the Norns or Nornir, who are the Shapers of Destiny in Norse cosmology.

 The Web of Wyrd is a metaphor for fate and destiny derived from women's spinning.
 As the individual fibers turn round the spindle, or are woven together as the warp and the woof, by the Norns at the foot of Yggdrasil, they become the thread of our lives, or so Norse mythology tells us.
 After all what else is the umbilical cord but the thread between spindle and distaff?
 What else is the human genome?